 This proposal is unreasonable and disproportionate.
-To the extent that reasoning has been supplied the asserted facts seem contradictory speeding and congestion.
-The lawfulness of the mounting of this measure r also be in question.
+To the extent that any reasoning has been supplied the asserted facts seem contradictory e.g. speeding and congestion.
+The lawfulness of the mounting of this measure may also be in question.

-To cut through the fudge of unsubstantiated assertions and to dispense the emotive red herrings, it might be helpful to identify what is the priority whosems to be safety for road users.
+To cut through the fudge of unsubstantiated assertions and to dispense with the emotive red herrings, it might be helpful to identify what is the priority which seems to be safety for road users.